Changissnz/nu_merchant_principal/README.md

 (first column) units show the source of the rule and column-wise (first row) units show the subject of the rule.
-The rules of $S_0$ and $S_3$ onto $S_4$ are relativistic threshold, and the remaining rules are hard thresholds.
+The rules of $S_0$ and $S_3$ onto $S_4$ are relativistic thresholds, and the remaining rules are hard thresholds.

 A probable problem with prohibition rules as a